Key Takeaways

 Attention Deficit Hyperactivity Disorder (ADHD) affects millions of individuals, often requiring medication to manage symptoms like inattention, impulsivity, and hyperactivity.
-Two commonly prescribed medications, Adderall and Vyvanse, offer relief for many, but they come with important differences and risks—especially when it comes to misuse and addiction.
+Two commonly prescribed medications, Adderall and Vyvanse, offer relief for many, but they come with important differences and risks, especially when it comes to misuse and addiction.
 At Capistrano Beach Recovery, we believe in empowering individuals with the knowledge needed to make informed choices while addressing the potential for misuse and dependence.

-What Are Adderall and Vyvanse?
+What Is Vyvanse?

 Why Choose Inpatient Treatment for Alcohol Addiction?